fetchai/docs-archived/docs/ledger_v2/cli-keys.md

   pubkeys: []
 ```

+This will be followed by a 24-word mnemonic that can be used to re-generate the private key and address for the account (keep this safe, if ever used to control main-net tokens).

 ## Looking up an address

 A common operation that you will want to do is to lookup the address for a specified key.
 This can be done quickly using the following command: